 These solar reference arrays are designed to study the impact of snow and tilt angle on solar electric installations in Alberta’s rugged climate.

-modeling tells us Alberta has extraordinary solar electric potential.
+Computer modeling tells us that Alberta has extraordinary solar electric potential.
 Big clear skies and cooler temperatures are the ideal environment for optimizing solar photovoltaic production.
-Although modeling is a necessary first step it requires assumptions which can only be verified through real world testing.
-The solar reference arrays are the next step to understand solar energy in Alberta.
+Although computer modeling is a necessary first step it requires some assumptions which can only be verified through real world testing.
+The solar reference arrays are the next step needed to understand system design and financial impacts of solar energy in Alberta.

 Reference Array Design

 The lower solar modules (panels) have been arranged in pairs at the most commonly found residential roof pitches.
 The fifth pair represents the latitude of the array location (55 degrees for GP, 53 degrees for Edmonton) and the sixth at 90 degrees to study the effects of wall mounting.

 To study the impact of snow the left-most module of each pair will be regularly cleared of all snow while the right side modules will be left to Mother Nature.